 - Bamboo skewers

-1 Soak the skewers in water for half an hour before grilling.
+1 Soak the skewers in water for at least a half an hour before grilling.

 2 In a large bowl whisk together the spices—the paprikas, cumin, garlic, salt, and pepper—and the lime juice and olive oil.
 Add the shrimp and toss to coat with the marinade.
 Keep chilled for half an hour to an hour.

 3 Prepare grill for medium-high direct heat, or heat a grill pan.
-Thread the shrimp onto skewers.
-Baste the grill grates with some vegetable oil so that the shrimp don't stick.
+Thread the shrimp onto skewers (it helps to double thread with two skewers at a time to make it easier to turn over on the grill).
+Baste the grill grates with some olive oil so that the shrimp don't stick to the grill.
 Grill or cook a few minutes per side (2-4, depending on the size of the shrimp), until the shrimp are just cooked through.
 Remove from grill and serve immediately.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!